 Officers

 Section 1.
 Election of Officers.
-From among the members of the Executive Committee, the full membership of CCSWA shall elect persons to serve as the Chairperson, Vice-Chairperson, Secretary and Treasurer of CCSWA.
+From among the members of the Executive Committee, the full membership of CCSWA shall elect persons to serve as the Chairperson, Vice-Chairperson, Secretary, and Treasurer of CCSWA.

 Section 2.
 Terms of Office.
-The initial Chairperson, Vice-Chairperson, Secretary and Treasurer of CCSWA shall each be elected to a term of office beginning on the date of his or her election and ending on December 31 of the year immediately following the year of such election.
-The election of such initial officers need not take place at an annual meeting of the Authority.
-Thereafter, the Chairperson, Vice-Chairperson, Secretary and Treasurer of CCSWA shall each be elected to one-year terms of office running from January 1 to December 31, such election to take place at the annual December meeting of the Authority immediately preceding the beginning of such terms.
+The initial Chairperson, Vice-Chairperson, Secretary, and Treasurer of CCSWA shall each be elected to a term of office beginning on the date of his or her election and ending on December 31 of the year immediately following the year of such election.
+The election of such initial officers need not take place at the Annual Meeting of the Authority.
+Thereafter, the Chairperson, Vice-Chairperson, Secretary, and Treasurer of CCSWA shall each be elected to one (1)year terms of office running from January 1 to December 31, such election to take place at the Annual Meeting of the Authority immediately preceding the beginning of such terms.
 Any such officer of the Authority may be reelected to serve successive terms of office in the same or a different office, as the full membership of CCSWA shall determine.

 Section 3.
 Duties of the Chairperson.
 The Chairperson shall preside over all meetings of the Executive Committee and all meetings of the full membership of CCSWA.
 In the absence of the Chairperson, the Vice-Chairperson shall preside at such meetings, or in his or her absence, the Secretary or the Treasurer may preside.

 Section 4.
 Duties of the Secretary and Treasurer.
 The Secretary shall record or cause to be recorded all the votes and proceedings of the Executive Committee and the meetings of the full membership of CCSWA.
-The Treasurer shall perform such duties as the Executive Committee and/or the full membership of CCSWA may from direct from time to time.
+The Treasurer shall perform such duties as the Executive Committee and/or the full membership of CCSWA may direct from time to time.

 Section 5.
 Removal of An Officer.
-Any officer may be removed, with or without cause, from such office by an affirmative vote of two-thirds (2/3rds) of the total number of tiered votes, as provided for in Article III, Section 5, (rather than a simple two-thirds vote of those present and voting).
+Any officer may be removed with cause from such office by an affirmative vote of two-thirds (2/3rds) of the total number of tiered votes, as provided for in Article III, Section 5, (rather than a simple two-thirds vote of those present and voting).
 Any such removal vote shall take place at a meeting of the Authority’s full membership duly called for such purpose and conducted in accordance with procedures established by the Executive Committee.
 At such meeting, the municipality represented by the officer subject to removal shall not be entitled to vote on his or her removal.
 Upon his or her removal as an officer of the Authority, the individual in question shall also lose his or her right to continue to serve as a municipal representative on the Executive Committee.

 Section 6.
 Resignation.
 Any officer may resign at any time by giving written notice to the Chairman of the Authority.
 Any such notice shall take effect as of the date of the receipt of such notice or at any later time specified therein.
 The acceptance of such resignation shall not be a condition precedent necessary to its effectiveness.

 Section 7.
 Temporary Replacement of Officers.
-In the event of resignation, retirement, disqualification, death, disability or removal from office, absence or inability to serve, for any reason whatsoever, of any officer of the Authority, the Executive Committee may by resolution temporarily delegate the powers and duties of such officer to any other officer or member of the Executive Committee, or alternatively, the vacancy so created shall be filled by the Executive Committee until the next election of officers by the full membership of CCSWA.
+In the event of resignation, retirement, disqualification, death, disability, or removal from office, absence or inability to serve, for any reason whatsoever, of any officer of the Authority, the Executive Committee may by resolution temporarily delegate the powers and duties of such officer to any other officer or member of the Executive Committee, or alternatively, the vacancy so created shall be filled by the Executive Committee until the next election of officers by the full membership of CCSWA.

 ARTICLE VII